Virgil Lo Schiavo: Early life and education

 Lo Schiavo attended the University of Sydney, where he was an active member of the community, graduating with a BA in 1932.
-Already a promising artist, his vignettes of the University were well received in the Sydney Mail.
-In connection with a Commemoration Day student riot in 1929, he was convicted of riotous conduct and suspended for the University for perceived disrespect at the Sydney Cenotaph in Martin Place.
+Already a promising artist, his vignettes of the university were well received in the Sydney Mail.
+In connection with a Commemoration Day student riot in 1929, he was convicted of riotous conduct and suspended for the university for perceived disrespect at the Sydney Cenotaph in Martin Place.

 After his studies in Sydney, in June 1933 Lo Schiavo went to Rome and Florence and obtained Diplomas of Arts cum laude in 1934 from the Accademia di Belle Arti di Roma, (the first Australian to do so) and in 1935 from the Accademia di Belle Arti di Firenze.
 He returned from Italy in the company of his sister Lydia in 1935, and gave his positive impressions of Italy under Mussolini in the Sydney Giornale Italiano and the Sydney Morning Herald.
 He had earlier written an essay in Il Giornale Italiano in praise of fascism in 1933.

-In was in Italy that he learned to fence, and he later became a New South Wales champion (winning both foil and sabre in 1937) and taught his brother Dario, who founded the Sydney University Fencing Club.
+It was in Italy that he learned to fence, and he later became a New South Wales champion (winning both foil and sabre in 1937) and taught his brother Dario, who founded the Sydney University Fencing Club.